 By empowering citizens to show solidarity, citizens will work as partners with each other, local Police Departments, Parks and Rec and youth to create solutions to crime and other social issues.

-FOR UNITED NEIGHBOR COMMUNITY ORGANZATIONS:
+FOR UNITED NEIGHBOR COMMUNITY ORGANIZATIONS:

 Empowerment and improved safety and security for the neighborhood.
 Validation of the value of civic leagues and homeowner associations.